lixx4228/Stats506_public/activities/README.md

 	* Git

 * Part 1
-	* Analyze the Orange data using interpret short dplyr pipes
+	* Analyze the Orange data using short dplyr pipes

 * Part 2
-	* Reproduce the plot in part1 using ggplot2
+	* Reproduce the plot in part 1 using ggplot2